 The control panel powers the LED indicators on the front panel of the system, as well as the Enclosure Mode Selection switch.
 It is connected to the backplane and cannot be removed or replaced unless the system is powered down.

-/!\ CAUTION: Only trained service technicians are authorized to remove the enclosure cover and access any of the components inside the enclosure.
-Before performing any procedure, see your Product Information Guide for complete information about safety precautions, working inside the enclosure and protecting against electrostatic discharge.
+CAUTION: Only trained service technicians are authorized to remove the system cover and access any of the components inside the system.
+Before you begin this procedure, review the safety instructions that came with the system.

 Removing the Control Panel